- General-purpose LLMs struggle with medical coding accuracy, often producing errors without domain-specific support.

 Enriched results with secondary codes and HCC integration

 Using IMO Health as a bridge to medical codes offers several benefits beyond improved accuracy.
-IMO Health’s terminology not only returns the preferred primary code but also provides preferred secondary codes, cross-referenced to multiple terminologies.
+IMO Health’s terminology not only returns the preferred primary code but also provides preferred secondary codes, cross-referenced to multiple terminologies or code sets.
 This captures the detailed semantic differences between medical codes, providing a more comprehensive and precise coding output (Figure 5).

 IMO Health’s terminology also includes Hierarchical Condition Category (HCC) scores, which are crucial for risk adjustment and reimbursement purposes in value-based care models.
-By integrating HCC scores directly into the coding process, IMO Clinical AI streamlines the workflow and eliminates the need for manual HCC assignment.
+By integrating HCC scores directly into the coding process, IMO Health streamlines the workflow and eliminates the need for manual HCC assignment.

 Explainable and trustworthy code selections

-One of the key advantages of IMO Clinical AI is its ability to explain why certain medical codes are chosen and why they are more suitable compared to other similar codes.
-By prompting the LLM with our mapping knowledge and terminology resources, the generated explanations are more clinically logical, with fewer hallucinations and false statements.
+One of the key advantages of IMO Health’s knowledge layer is its ability to explain why certain medical codes are chosen and why they are more suitable compared to other similar codes.
+By prompting the LLM with our mapping and terminology resources, the generated explanations are more clinically logical, with fewer hallucinations and false statements.
 This makes the results more acceptable and trustworthy to medical coders when they review the output.

 This transparency also enables coders to quickly identify and address any potential discrepancies or uncommon cases, further improving the overall accuracy and reliability of the coding output (Figure 6).